dockersamples/global-2018-hol/mta-dotnet/README.md

 ## <a name="5"></a> Step 5: Deploy on Universal Control Plane

-Your lab environment has a Docker EE cluster set up, but the Windows node is not yet part of the cluster.
+Your lab environment has a Docker Enterprise cluster set up, but the Windows node is not yet part of the cluster.
 Open the terminal window for the `manager1` node and get the join token for adding new nodes to the swarm:

 ```
 docker swarm join-token worker